danigorbaciov/docs.wavesplatform/docs/en/waves-node/private-waves-network.md

 Also, you can run already built release package (deb or jar) with this configuration file manually.

-Done!
-You created your private Waves network consisting of one node!

 ## Adding Nodes to Your Network

 You can add more nodes to your network using `waves.network.known-peers` parameter, specify the address and port of the existing node with the same network parameters like "127.0.0.1:6860".
 If you are making several nodes locally, then do not forget to change for the new nodes the network port `waves.network.port`, the API port `waves.rest-api.port`, folder for the data `waves.directory` and wallet seed `waves.wallet.seed`.

 `waves.blockchain.custom.functionality` section contains parameters that allow you to enable and disable some features in your blockchain system.

-**Note**.
-The developers can add new parameters in `waves.blockchain.custom.functionality` section, which are not present in this example; for an example of a working configuration, you can look at the [waves-devnet.conf file in root folder of repository](https://github.com/wavesplatform/Waves/blob/master/node/waves-devnet.conf).
+**Note**: The developers can add new parameters in `waves.blockchain.custom.functionality` section, which are not present in this example; as an example of a working configuration, see the [waves-devnet.conf file in root folder of repository](https://github.com/wavesplatform/Waves/blob/master/node/waves-devnet.conf).

-Check our [configuration file documentation](/en/waves-node/node-configuration) for more information.
+See [Node Configuration](/en/waves-node/node-configuration) for more information.